This site is currently under development.

 Contact

-I welcome conversations about governance, multilateral cooperation, policy, and opportunities to contribute to meaningful institutional work.
-Whether you represent an organisation, a think tank, a government initiative, or simply share an interest in these areas — I look forward to hearing from you.
+I welcome conversations about governance, EU–India relations, multilateral cooperation, and opportunities to contribute.
+Whether you represent an international organisation, a think tank, a government, or a political institution — I would be glad to hear from you.

 unvsp@icloud.com